johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

   - Mark of the beast.
 NOT GOOD.
   - 16.9: By 2030, provide legal identity for all, including birth registration
   - 3.8: Achieve universal health coverage, including financial risk protection, access to quality essential health care services and access to safe, effective, quality and affordable essential medicines and vaccines for all
     - Insurance is the work of the devil
+  - 4.1: By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes
+    - Who decides what is relavent and effective???
+Decentralize!